teja2495/quick-contacts/README.md

 ### Adding Contacts to Quick List
 1. Tap the search icon
-2. Search for a contact
+2. Search for a contact by name or phone number
 3. Tap the "+" button to add them to your quick list

 ### Customizing Actions